Reed Bingham State Park

-Reed Bingham State Park is a 1,613 acre (6.53 km²) Georgia state park in Colquitt County and Cook County located 5 miles east of Ellenton.
-The park surrounds a 375 acre (1.52 km²) lake that is a tourist attraction in southern Georgia.
+Reed Bingham State Park is a 1,613 acre (6.53 km2) Georgia state park in Colquitt County and Cook County located 5 miles east of Ellenton.
+The park surrounds a 375-acre (1.52 km2) lake that is a tourist attraction in southern Georgia.
 Inside the park, visitors can hike the 3.5 mile (5.6 km) long Coastal Plains Nature Trail, which goes through a baldcypress swamp, a pitcher plant bog, and sandhill area.
 The park also contains many animals, including the threatened gopher tortoise and the indigo snake.
 In addition, the park offers camping and fishing with special ponds for kids that are only open on specific dates.
+It was named for Amos Reed Bingham who was instrumental in having the park established.